ElDav1d/react-complete-guide-deeper-into-components/README.md

 - More granular project approach: char list, input...
 E.G.
 - Add clear button to char list
 - Save inputs in state
+- Display saved inputs
+- Delete inputs
 - Optimize performance with lifecycles and hooks
 - Use context to avoid long prop chains
+- Use refs to focus on inputs and/or buttons.

 ## Getting Started with Create React App